Wind010/Wind010/README.md

 # Jeff Tong

 I am a software developer with interests in `cybersecurity` and `machine learning`.
+This markdown is the content used for [About Me](https://wind010.github.io/Wind010/).

 <img src="./images/euc_01.jpg" alt="euc_01" style="width:300px;"/>